liborty/rstats/README.md

 This is a lean minimalistic crate (library) that only depends on `anyhow` (for its error handling).

 The functions supplied compute all three different means (arithmetic, geometric and harmonic) of integer data.
-Also inluded are their weighted versions useful for time dependent data analysis.
+Also included are their weighted versions useful for time dependent data analysis.

 Correlation and autocorrelation.